Skip to main content

 6. Labeling and Marking

 Meat and poultry products produced under inspection must bear the official mark of inspection.
-Prior to using a label, mark, or device that will be applied to inspected meat or poultry products, the establishment representative must obtain approval from DSHS by submitting a completed application for label approval (Z-1) and a label sketch to the inspector in charge (IIC) or other DSHS-MSA representative.
+Before using a label, mark, or device that will be applied to inspected meat or poultry products, the establishment representative must obtain approval from DSHS by submitting a completed application for label approval (Z-1) and a label sketch to the inspector in charge (IIC) or other DSHS-MSA representative.